kristian/RegexHighlightView/Readme.markdown

 RegexHighlightView
 ==================

 This project is a simple (*syntax*) highlighting `UITextView` for Cocoa and iOS.
 I wanted to create a simple, easy to use and extendable highlighter entirely based on regular expressions (*regex*, *regexp*).
-Existing project aimed to cover a specific highlighting or purpose.
+Existing projects aimed to cover a specific highlighting or purpose.
 I wanted to create a versatile class to be used for any purpose.

 The class uses the `CoreText` framework and `NSAttributedString` to highlight the text based on defined regular expressions.
 Expressions as well as colors can be defined using `NSDictionary` or *plist* files.
 Build-in highlighting **Themes** allow to beautifully highlight text out of the box.
 All XCode themes are supported: